Iran–Pakistan relations: Relations since 2000

 Since 2000, relations between Iran and Pakistan have steered towards normalization, and economic cooperation has strengthened.
 The September 11 attacks on the United States changed the foreign policy priorities of both countries.
-The George W. Bush administration's tough stance against terrorism following the attacks forced the then-Pakistani President, General Pervez Musharraf to support Washington's War on Terror campaign against the Taliban in neighbouring Afghanistan.
+The George W. Bush administration's tough stance against terrorism following the attacks forced the then-Pakistani President, General Pervez Musharraf to support Washington's war on terror campaign against the Taliban in neighbouring Afghanistan.
 The subsequent U.S.-led coalition invasion would end the first Taliban regime.
 Though Iranian officials initially welcomed the invasion and deposition of the Taliban, they soon found themselves encircled by U.S. forces in Pakistan, Afghanistan, Central Asia, and the Persian Gulf.

 George W. Bush's inclusion of the Islamic Republic of Iran as part of an "axis of evil" (alongside Iraq and North Korea) also led some Iranian officials to presume that Tehran might be next in line for regime change, ending whatever détente had occurred in Iran–U.S. ties under Mohammad Khatami.
 Bush's emphasis on transformative diplomacy and democratization accompanied by an aggressive American military campaign worried Iranian leaders further.

-Nevertheless, changes in geopolitics have increased strategic convergence between the two countries, Iran has also expressed an interest in joining the China–Pakistan Economic Corridor as part of the larger Belt and Road Initiative.
-With the alienation of Pakistan and the United States, China has become the most important strategic partner of both Iran and Pakistan.
+Nevertheless, changes in geopolitics have increased strategic convergence between the two countries, With the alienation of Pakistan and the United States, China has become the most important strategic partner of both Iran and Pakistan.
+Iran has also expressed an interest in joining the China–Pakistan Economic Corridor as part of the larger Belt and Road Initiative.
 Diplomatic relations between the two countries have recently improved under the policies of former Prime Minister of Pakistan Imran Khan, who sought to expand Pakistan's relationship with Iran, and the two countries' joint support for the stability of Afghanistan following the Taliban takeover in 2021.
 He also offered to serve as a mediator between Saudi Arabia and Iran in their proxy conflict.

 On August 2, 2025, Iranian President Masoud Pezeshkian commenced a two-day delegation to Pakistan, marking his first state visit since taking office.
 He was accompanied by a high-level delegation that included Vice President Mohammad Reza Aref and Foreign Minister Abbas Araghchi.
 The visit aimed to strengthen bilateral cooperation across key strategic sectors including trade, infrastructure, border security, and cultural exchange.

 During the visit, officials from both countries signed 12 agreements and memoranda of understanding covering areas such as commerce, energy, technology, cultural exchange, and mass media cooperation.
 Central to the economic discussions was a mutual objective to raise the volume of bilateral trade to approximately USD 10 billion, significantly higher than the existing levels, which are estimated at around USD 3 billion annually.

+On 8 April 2026, Pakistan brokered a ceasefire between Iran and the United States amidst the 2026 Iran war.
+Pakistan hosted the Islamabad Talks between the two countries to stabilize the ceasefire.